 Preparing for an Ayurvedic consultation might feel more like an interview or date, what with the depth of questioning that comes in the intake form full of questions you may have never thought about before, like the ones above.
 But consider it as a long-term investment in your well-being.
 If taking a look at your poop in the morning, and telling someone what you see, will help you feel better every day for the rest of your life, would you do it?

 If you’re eager to start your journey to wellness through Ayurveda, I’d be delighted to be your partner.
-Contact me today to set up a consultation, or ask any questions you may have about the practice and methods of this ancient healing art.
+Sign up here for a free 30-minute consultation to begin one-on-one work, or explore my other programs and online communities here.